Brianna Pinto: North Carolina Courage

 On December 6, 2021, Pinto was traded to the North Carolina Courage.

-On March 19, 2022, Pinto scored her first professional goal in a NWSL Challenge Cup match against NJ/NY Gotham FC, making the score 1–0.
-On May 18, 2022, Pinto scored her first career NWSL regular season goal in a match against Orlando Pride, making the score 2–1 Orlando.
+On March 19, 2022, Pinto scored her first professional goal in an NWSL Challenge Cup match against NJ/NY Gotham FC, making the score 1–0.
+On May 18, she scored her first NWSL regular-season goal in a match against Orlando Pride, making the score 2–1 Orlando.
+She played in 22 regular-season games in 2022, starting 17, and scored 1 goal as the Courage placed seventh and missed the playoffs.